2026 Call for Contributions

 Panel proposing convenors will receive an automated email confirming their proposal, including a link that would need to be sent for the paper authors to propose the pre-agreed papers.

-• As a poster – proposing author will propose a poster description and stand next to the poster at the conference, presenting their work.
-Author would need to produce the A1 format poster an bring it to the conference.
+• As a poster (Japanese Language Education Section only) – proposing author will propose a poster description and stand next to the poster at the conference, presenting their work.
+Author would need to produce the A0 format poster an bring it to the conference.
 Posters will be displayed on poster boards.

 • Individual paper – author can propose a paper to the section, during the review section convenors might propose the transfer of paper if the topic is deemed to work better under different section.